unixwzrd/UnicodeFix/README.md

 bash setup.sh
 ```

-Setup will create a virtual environment to keep your system Python clean.
-I also have a whole set of [Virtual Environment Utilities](https://github.com/unixwzrd/venvutil) repo  it's likely overkill for most people., but it does contain a lot of useful utilities and tools for managing Python Virtual environments using Pip and Conda, along with many other handy tools for AI and Unix.

-It will also add the items needed to start the script into your `.bashrc`.
+The \`setup.sh\` script:

+- Creates a dedicated Python virtual environment
+- Installs required dependencies
+- Adds startup configuration to your \`.bashrc\` for easier usage

-Look at the [setup.sh](setup.sh) file to see exactly what it does if you like — it's very simple.
+You can review [setup.sh](setup.sh) to see exactly what is modified.

-The `.bashrc` items are necessary because I have a Shortcut you may use from the macOS context menu to run the script directly.
+I also maintain a broader toolset for virtual environment management here: [VenvUtil](https://github.com/unixwzrd/venvutil), which may be of interest for more advanced users.

 ## Usage

+Once installed and activated:

 ```bash
 (python-3.10-PA-dev) [unixwzrd@xanax: UnicodeFix]$ python bin/cleanup-text.py --help